CiscoDevNet/terraform-provider-fmc/docs/data-sources/secure_client_external_browser_package.md

 - `domain` (String) Name of the FMC domain
 - `id` (String) Id of the object
-- `name` (String) User defined name of the Secure Client External Browser Package
+- `name` (String) Name of the Secure Client External Browser Package object.

 ### Read-Only

-- `description` (String) Description of the Secure Client External Browser Package.
+- `description` (String) Description of the Secure Client External Browser Package object.
-- `file_name` (String) Name of the Secure Client External Browser Package.
+- `file_name` (String) Name of the Secure Client External Browser Package file.
 - `path` (String) Path to the Secure Client External Browser Package file.
-Accepted file types are .pkg and .zip.
+Supported file types are .pkg, .zip.
 - `type` (String) Type of the object; this value is always 'AnyConnectExternalBrowserPackage'.